GrosvenorTechnology/OemAccessApi/documentation/BootConfiguration/Overview.md

 [optional] Any extra static information can be added to the header section of all HTTP requests.

+## Features

+[optional] Additional non-standard features can be enabled here.
+Features should only be enabled when recommended by GTL developer support.
+Current options include:

+- **EventContentExtension** - Extends the event content for correlated events.

 ## Network

 [optional] Configure if the device should use a dhcp or static IP address.
 The device will default to DHCP.

-TODO – static network config to be added.
+TODO: static network config to be added.